minhtuan29/computer-graphics-cs465/README.md

 - Computers draw a line using algorithms

-### How did I get 9 mark ?
+### I got 9 mark with it.
+How did i do that ?
 Necessary conditions:
 + I do all the features requested by the teacher
 + Studying the lesson carefully, I can answer teacher's questions about the algorithm in the project

 Advantages for me to get high mark :
-+ I do not hardcode, when the teacher has a sudden request to change the input parameters, my program still do good (to be honest, I kinda lazy, it's have some hardcode.
-Lucky to me
++ I do not hardcode.
+When the teacher has a sudden request to change the input parameters, my program still do good (to be honest, I kinda lazy, it's have some hardcode.
+Lucky to me)
 + High performance of my program, no lag
 + Not only did I choose to write in C++, but I also used a tool with no support, but I built a good program.
 + Having code in OOP style, understand how OOP code is.
 In addition, I apply inheritance and abstraction